Home » Engineering » electrical engineering » Understanding Magnetization Curves (B-H Curves) and Magnetic Hysteresis

 Magnetic Hysteresis

-• Hence, the phenomenon of flux density B lagging behind the magnetizing force H in a magnetic material is called magnetic hysteresis.
+• Therefore, we refer to the lag of magnetic flux density BB behind the magnetizing force HH in a magnetic material as magnetic hysteresis.

 Figure 5